 Boating Etiquette and Safety Tips

 While you’re blissfully cruising away, your vessel is kicking up disruptive waves, otherwise known as wake.
-Those waves might be fun if you’re a surfer or a wakeboarder, but for other boaters, they can be annoying and potentially even dangerous.
-Besides being a rude interruption, a speeding vessel’s wake can cause passengers on another boat’s deck to be thrown overboard.
-And, if anyone onboard happens to be handling something dangerous — hot coffee, for example –your wake could cause a serious problem.
+Those waves might be fun if you’re a surfer or a wake boarder, but for other boaters, they can be annoying and potentially even dangerous.
+Besides being a rude interruption, a speeding vessel’s wake may cause damage to other boats and even injure passengers.
+Consider these common wake mistakes and how to avoid them, courtesy of Boating magazine:

 Mind Your Manners While Launching and Docking